Structure of Resource Theory of Block Coherence: Physically Block Incoherent Operation

+For Physically Block Incoherent Operations (PBIO), we follow almost the procedure of physically incoherent operation of standard resource theory of coherence with significant changes.
+Here, we need to consider block incoherent unitary operators.
+Unlike PIO, after adding an incoherent ancilla to the original system, we apply a joint block incoherent unitary instead of standard incoherent unitary operators.
+Before going into our result, we state the following lemma, which is useful in this regard.\\ $\textbf{\textit{Lemma 3:}}$ A CPTP map defines PIO if and only if it can be expressed as a convex combination of maps, each having Kraus operators $\{K_j\}$ of the form where $U_j$ are incoherent unitary, and all the $P_j$ form an orthogonal and complete set of incoherent projectors on system A and $\pi_j$ are permutations \cite{18}.\\

+Now, we are ready to observe the structure of Kraus operators of Physically Block Incoherent Operations.

-\begin{theorem} Let $\tau$ be a completely positive trace preserving map on S. Then $\tau$ is Physically Block Incoherent operation if it can be represented by Kraus operations $\{K_j\}$ such that each $K_j$ has the following form
+{\bf Theorem~4:} Let $\mathcal{T}$ be a Completely Positive Trace Preserving map on S. $\mathcal{T}$ is a Physically Block Incoherent Operation if and only if it can be represented by a convex combination of maps, each having Kraus operators $\{K_y^{y'}\}$ such that each $K_y^{y'}$ has the form, $K_y^{y'}=U_y^{y'}P_y^{y'}$, where $U_y^{y'}$ are block incoherent unitary operators and $\{P_y^{y'}\}$ is a complete projective valued measurement of possibly higher ranks on system A.

-where $U_{sj}$ is a unitary, $P_{sj}$ is projector and $b_s$, Thus Kraus operator $K_j$ has block representation, where in each block it contains product of Unitary operation and projector. $\blacksquare$ \end{theorem}